sam-caldwell/packer-automation/README.md

 ### Acknowledgements

 * Thanks to [Joe Fitzgerald](https://github.com/joefitzgerald/packer-windows) for the work on his original repo which I am extending.
-Joe, we've never met, but the next time you're in Austin, Texas, I owe you a breakfast taco for saving me a lot of work here.

 * From the original repo by Joe Fitzgerald, we have the following acknowledgements: